Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 In a medium bowl, mix together the breadcrumbs, Parmigiano and nutmeg.
 Mix in the salt, pepper and eggs.
 Bottura's advice: Start by adding one egg at a time so that you don't end up with dough that's too watery.
 Bottura started by adding 1 whole egg plus one yolk (because he loves the taste), then added another egg after finding the dough was still too dry.
 You don't want dough to be too mushy or too dry — just wet enough that it holds together.

 Gather the dough into a ball, cover with plastic wrap and set it aside for 20 minutes.
-When done resting, push the dough through a ricer and drop the noodles into the turkey broth (once it is ready).
+When it's done resting, push the dough through a ricer and drop the noodles into the turkey broth (once it is ready).
 (Note: If you don't have a ricer, you can roll the dough by hand instead but may need to use more eggs to create a more malleable dough.)

 For turkey broth: